Ready-to-Glow Facial Peels

 At Home Peels

-If you’ve ever had a skin peeling treatment done, the dermatologist will have explained the strength of the peel to you, and it will likely have been in the 20-70% acid content range.
-However for home use, I don’t recommend going above 15-20% acid content or you could damage your skin.
-I would actually stick to around 10% acid, so the recipes below are all 10%.
+If you've ever had a skin peeling treatment done, the dermatologist will have explained the strength of the peel to you, and it will likely have been in the 20-70% acid content range.
+However, for home use, we don't recommend going above 15-20% acid content or you could damage your skin.
+The recipes we've included below are all 10%.

 The Acids